Arvin-a00268815/Smart-Log/README.md

 4. Only one attachment image can be shown in each row of the log entry

-5. Above all, the cloud storage can be provide using Google's Firebase cloud storage which requires some initially setup and implementation
+5. Above all, the cloud storage can be provided using Google's Firebase cloud storage which requires some initial setup and implementation

 ----------